A multitasking terminal for Claude Code

 - Is crystl free?

-- The free plan includes isolated shards, MCP server config, API key storage, split view, conversation history, session autosave & restore, and facet inserts.
-The Guild plan ($170/year) adds the Prompt Library integration, formations (with session restore), CLI orchestration, and priority support.
+- The free plan includes isolated shards & parallel sessions, action panels, the agent activity panel, split view, history navigator, token tracking, workbench, project optimizer, agent file editor, screenshot & copy bars, MCP servers, API key storage, remote development over SSH, Metal-accelerated GPU rendering, and facet inserts.
+The Guild plan ($170/year) adds the Prompt Library integration, formations (with session restore), CLI orchestration, agent scheduling, and priority support.

 - Does crystl work on Linux or Windows?